About

 We look after the reserve to create the ideal conditions for the wildlife that calls it home.

 Ramsey is a Special Protection Area for Chough and keeping the grassland short helps these birds to find insect food.
-We have a flock of Welsh Mountain Sheep that helps us with grazing.
+We sometimes have a flock of Welsh Mountain Sheep that helps us with grazing.

 At a glance